Second Story Additions

 A key determination in adding a second story is how to match windows, doors and exterior facades to the existing lower level.
 You may choose to replace outdated lower level doors and windows, or you may choose to match the new with the old.
 The size and shape of windows and doors as well as their placement should coordinate with the existing story to achieve a balanced look.

 Exterior façade coverings need to be matched during a second-story addition.
 You may choose to replace old siding on the existing level to match new siding, or you may choose a contrast – a lower bricked façade with an upper siding façade or vice versa.
-Other elements such as trim, eaves, columns or shutters should also be proportional to and complement the new addition.
+Other elements such as trim, eaves, columns or shutters should also be proportional to and complement the partial second story addition or full 2nd story addition.

 Electrical, plumbing, heating and air conditioning systems, are based on your home’s square footage as well as the number of outlets and fixtures.
-When you increase the size of your home, the capacity of these systems must also be weighed and a determination made as to whether electrical panels, water heaters, furnaces and air conditioning units must be replaced or additional units installed.
+When you increase the size of your home, the capacity of these systems must also be weighed and a determination made as to whether electrical panels, water heaters, furnaces and air conditioning units must be replaced or additional units installed for your 2nd story addition project.

 Various insulating options are available today that may not have been available at the time that your house was built.
 If you plan to replace old siding it opens up the opportunity to install new insulation that could make your home more energy efficient.
 Homes built prior to the 1960’s may not have any insulation in the walls.
 This is a great time to explore installing additional insulation in the walls to improve the overall energy efficiency of your home.